“But I don’t have to communicate in boardrooms much… more likely I’m on a site with a group of workmen!”

 These are just some of the communication challenges facing construction engineers I’ve trained in recent years.
 As a History graduate myself, frankly I’m in awe of the skills, commitment and ability of so many of the engineers I meet – whether they’re helping build Crossrail, constructing a skyscraper in the City or rebuilding a hospital wing.

-But from training a significant number of engineers in recent years – including students on the Construction Engineering Masters course delivered by Laing O’Rourke at the University of Cambridge – what I’ve found is that simple tweaks to how you communicate your ideas can add up to a big difference in your impact.
+But from training a significant number of engineers in recent years – including students on the Construction Engineering Masters course delivered by the Laing O’Rourke Centre for Construction Engineering & Technology at the University of Cambridge – what I’ve found is that simple tweaks to how you communicate your ideas can add up to a big difference in your impact.

 A caveat: with spoken communication, there are no guarantees.
 What goes in one ear can always fly out the other… as anyone who has briefed health and safety procedures well knows!
 But there are things you can do in the construction engineering industry to help give yourself a better chance of ensuring that your key messages are remembered and acted upon.